ElaineCasey/Confidence-framing-effects/README.md

 Participants are randomly assigned to either a 'more' or 'less' condition.
 In the 'more' condition, they are asked to respond to the stimulus with a greater number of dots.
 In the 'less' condition, they are asked to respond to the stimulus with a fewer number of dots.
 Confidence is reported for each condition.

+## Reference

+Sakamoto, Y., & Miyoshi, K. (2024).
+A confidence framing effect: Flexible use of evidence in metacognitive monitoring.
+Consciousness and Cognition, 118, 103636.